 Hiya!
 How are you on this fine Sunday?
-Last night I ate chips and drank gin with an old friend, and today, like some kind of penance, I will be at a kids party (in a soft play centre…).
+Last night I ate chips and drank gin in a quiet pub with an old friend, and today, like some kind of penance, I will be at a kids party (in a noisy soft play centre…).
 Life is certainly all about swings and roundabouts!

 This week’s links:

 1. The plastics crisis is set to intensify as more and more countries look to restrict foreign waste.
-China is already no longer accepting our plastic waste, whilst Malaysia, Thailand, Vietnam and Poland look to do the same after being flooded with our plastic.
+China is already no longer accepting our plastic waste, whilst Malaysia, Thailand, Vietnam, and Poland look to do the same after being flooded with our plastic.
 Time to drastically cut down on our plastic waste.